Skip to content

 Richard

-You can move your OneDrive folder in Windows 11 to a different drive to free up space on your primary C: drive.
+You can move your OneDrive folder in Windows 11 to a different drive to save space on your C: drive.

-Moving your OneDrive folder allows you to store your cloud-synced files on a larger drive, preventing your main drive from filling up while ensuring your files remain accessible across all your devices.
+Moving your OneDrive folder allows you to store your synced cloud files on another location, preventing your main drive from filling up.

 Moving the OneDrive Folder